An Endowment of Black Glamour

 You may also know me as @theglamourarchivist.
 I’m the founder of Atelier Lincoln a way of life, a study, and a living endowment.
 Through it, I honor our experience through the lens of Vintage Black Glamour not as costume, but as strategy for survival.

 For a long time, glamour felt distant.
 Something reserved, unobtainable and an elite offering only for special ones.
 But even as a child, I knew Black Glamour was real.
-I saw it in my grandmother: in the way she groomed herself each morning, even when her life gave her every reason not to.
+I saw it in my grandmother.
+In the way she groomed herself each morning, even when her life gave her every reason not to.
 The lipstick.
-The curling iron.
-The nail polish.
+The hot comb.
+The nail designs.
 I wore plastic high heels and princess tiaras, sensing that I, too, would become something beautiful.
 But I didn’t yet know what or why.

 YOU'VE GOT GLAMOUR MAIL